 Live streaming refers to the concept of streaming digital video content over the internet.
-On a Live stream technology, one can watch, create, and share videos content online.
+On a Live stream technology, one can watch, create, and share video content online.
 It needs an internet connection, a smartphone, or a PC to enable the live streaming activity on a device.

 It is an aid to big corporates and small businesses for branding, marketing, and advancement.
 Live streaming has become a modern technology to make a digital presence in the community.
-In contemporary living, going digital is the only way out to make a successful existence.
+In contemporary living, going digital is the only way to make a successful existence.
 Even live streaming has today been popular with gaming, content creation, and education.

 Live streaming happens to broadcast media online over several social media platforms.
 A live streamer, at once can stream content over multiple platforms increasing reach with broader visibility.
 A live stream is organized by a host who invites the viewers to his streaming session.
-A live stream allows comment and chat facility on an ongoing streaming session.
+A live stream allows a comment and chat facility on an ongoing streaming session.
 It also allows a huge number of viewers to participate in the stream.

 Live streaming is telecasted with a delay or lag of 5 to 10 seconds for the viewers.
 It is encoded in different resolutions, enabling the support for Adaptive Bitrate Streaming (ABS) and the good part is that live streaming can be recorded for viewing later using the VoD facility, allowing video playback.
-It is a boon that with unstable internet connectivity too the streaming on our device doesn’t stop, as it adjusts the viewing quality of the video.
+It is a boon that with unstable internet connectivity, the streaming on our device doesn’t stop, as it adjusts the viewing quality of the video.
 Unfortunately, if a viewer faces disconnection, live streaming is a benefit in this case, as it allows playback of the recorded stream.

 Video conferencing is a technology that allows meeting in closed groups with close people.
 Video conferencing is today a prominent mode of communication in corporate houses.
 Video conferencing allows connecting people from all around the world on a single screen.

-Video conferencing connects people over a low latency video and audio transmission over IP.
+Video conferencing connects people over a low-latency video and audio transmission over IP.
 It allows talk and chat features over conferencing where people can be verbally communicative and can discuss and generate solutions.
 A video conference generally has limited participants, who are the ones invited by the host.
 Generally, video conferencing systems are secured with passcodes initiated by the host for the participants.

 A video conferencing system provides no lag in the delivery of messages to the participants.
 Under low latency streaming, video conferencing often causes participants a glitch, in case of poor connectivity.
 When a participant of a conference faces a power cut or a disconnection, the conference immediately stops for him.
-Concerning, he cannot view the previous discussions.
+Concerning this, he cannot view the previous discussions.
 A video conference can only be streamed on-demand when it is recorded.

 - Business communication